Q. Is there Ministry or Other Member Liability

 A. Members do not have deductibles.
 Instead, our members have an Annual Unshared Amount (AUA).
 Members choose an AUA from those available.
 The AUA is the annual amount a household is responsible for before medical bills will be published for sharing.
 The AUA only applies to Eligible Medical Bills.
 After the AUA has been met, ALL eligible medical bills will be submitted for sharing for the entire household.

 Q. What is the monthly premium?

 A. Members do not have a monthly premium.
 Instead, our members contribute a monthly medical share amount based on age, how many in the household and the Annual Unshared Amount plus a separate administrative fee.
 The administrative fee goes directly to the Freedom HealthShare Services vendor.
-Both the medical and administrative fee are deducted separately by ACH from your checking account.
+Both the medical and administrative fee are deducted separately by ACH from your checking account or charged to your credit card each month.
 The medical share amount is deposited in to the member's share box account.
 It can then be sent to another member to pay their medical bills.